 Citibank is the customer division of financial services multinational Citigroup.
 Citibank was founded in 1812 as the city bank of New York..
 Some time later first National City bank of New York.
 The United States is the largest single market with almost 26% of branches, generating 51% of revenues.

-In addition to standard banking deal.
+In addition to standard banking deals.
 Citibank markets insurance, credit cards, and investment products.
 Their online services division is among the most successful in the field.

 As a result of the global financial crisis of 2008–2009 and huge losses in the value of its subprime contract assets.
 Citibank was lift out by service from the U.S. government.

-On November 23, 2008, in addition to basic service of $25 billion, a more $25 billion was invested in the business together with security for risky assets number to $306 billion.
-Since this time, Citibank has repaid its government loans in full resulting in a net profit for the U.S. government.
+On November 23, 2008, in addition to basic service of $25 billion, more $25 billion was invested in the business together with security for risky assets number to $306 billion.
+Since this time, the National Citi Bank of Pakistan has repaid its government loans in full resulting in a net profit for the U.S. government.

 Located key to dress Citibank customers at key commercial and residential hubs, the new state-of-the-art facilities offer round-the-clock facility of cash advances (all VISA and MasterCard credit cards) and cash withdrawal on all ATM cards on MNET/ 1Link networks.

 the City Bank of New York was founded on June 16, 1812.
 The first president of the City Bank was the statesman and retired Colonel, Samuel Osgood.
 Ownership and management of Banking Pk were taken over by Moses Taylor.